Math 235: Calculus I

 Calculus, Early Transcendentals, 8th ed., by James Stewart.

 You'll need to buy access to Webassign which comes with an electronic copy of the text.
-If you want a hard copy of the ext, several options are available.
+If you want a hard copy of the text, several options are available.
 You may purchase a hard copy, rent a hard copy, or purchase loose leaf pages of the text.
 My recommendation is to purchase the multi-term access to text, so that you can use the book and resources for Math 236 and Math 237 at no extra cost.
 “Cengage Unlimited” is a time-limited resource, but allows access to all cengage book used at JMU for a single semester.
 You can also rent the text for the semester, buy a loose-leaf version form the publisher, or pick up a used version online.
-There is a multi-term loose leaf (LL) option with WebAssign at the JMU bookstore(for $201.25) I encourage you to also check the Cenage site Cengage site and click on the WebAssign tab and then the "WebAssign Instant Access for Stewart's Calculus: Early Transcendentals, Multi-Term" option for $142.00.
+There is a multi-term loose leaf (LL) option with WebAssign at the JMU bookstore(for $201.25) I encourage you to also check the Cenage site Cengage site and click on the WebAssign tab and then the "WebAssign Instant Access for Stewart's Calculus: Early Transcendentals, Multi-Term" option for $142.00 or a single term for access $114.
 You can find a cheap used print version online.
+Feel free to ask me more about this option.

-Your assignments and schedule will show up on Canvas.
-Since you will access these through Canvas you will not need a class code.
-You will be able to see all due dates on Canvas.
+Your assignments and schedule will show up on WebAssign - use class code JMU68776171 to enroll.
+You will be able to see all due dates on the WebAssign site.
 You will have multiple attempts to get problems right (except for True/False).
 For all of the problems you will get immediate feedback and might have a chance to try a different version of the same problem.
 Some of the problems will even have on-demand help which might include links to videos, suggestions, and step-by-step hints.
-Groupwork assignments will typically occur on Tuesday (our long class day), and consist of problems that you will work on in groups in class and turn by the end of class.

 Collaboration (but not copying!) is encouraged.
-The time you spend working on the homework and on groupwork will be invaluable.
+The time you spend working on the homework and working with others in class will be invaluable.

-The activites might will consist of a homework questions or two assigned from the previous class, or basic question about the topic of the day, and are intended to motivate the current material.
+These activites, roughly one a week, might consist of a homework question or two assigned from the previous class, a basic question about the topic of the day, or maybe a short group problem.
+The activities are intended to motivate the current material.
 These will be graded on a three point scale; 1 pt for writing something, 2 pts for writing something relevent and true, and 3 pts for a clear and correct solution.
 A solution is not just the correct answer.
 A solution is a clear and step-by-step sequence to arrive at the answer that anyone else in class should be able to follow and understand.
-You will submit in class in a variety of ways, including sometimes uploading a picture of your work to a Canvas assignment and other times turning in your written work.
+You will typically turn in written work for this, sometimes individual and sometimes group work.

 Tests